yaricom/goNEAT/README.md

 Where: ./data/xor.neat is the configuration of NEAT execution context and ./data/xorstartgenes is the start genome configuration.

-As result of execution in the ./out directory will be stored several 'gen_x' files with snapshots of population per 'print_every' epoch or when winner solution found.
+As result of execution into the ./out directory will be stored several 'gen_x' files with snapshots of population per 'print_every' epoch or when winner solution found.
 Also in mentioned directory will be stored 'xor_winner' with winner genome and 'xor_optimal' with optimal XOR solution if any (has exactly 5 units).